katherinj/light-sound-memory-game/README.md

 The following **additional** features are implemented:

+- [x] Buttons are disabled while the sequence is being played
 - [x] Player has 4 different difficulty levels to choose from on home screen
 - [x] Amount of lives vary depending on difficulty level
-- [x] Image that will appear when button is pressed differs when a wrong guess is made.
-- [x] Buttons are disabled while the sequence is being played
+- [x] A wrong guess will show a different image

 ## Video Walkthrough (GIF)